pats5699/pats5699/README.md

   - Beachlor of Technology in Information Technology, Charotar University of Science and Technology

 ## 🧑🏽‍💻 Experience:
-  - Android Developer, Quest Software
+  - Android Developer, Whitecap
-  - Android Developer, Deskcode Solution Pvt.
-Ltd.
+  - Android Developer, QBurst
-  - Android Developer Intern, Ashvi Consultancy Service
-  - Android Developer Intern, HandsTogether Tech

 ## 👨🏼 About Me: